keithrbennett/rexe/README.md

 approach, and I would agree with you.
 However, over time the number of these could become unmanageable, whereas using Ruby you could build a pretty extensive and well organized library of functionality.
 Moreover, that functionality could be made available to _all_ your Ruby code (for example, by putting it in a gem), and not just command line one liners.

-For example, you could have something like this in a configuration file:
+For example, you could have something like this in a gem or loaded file:

 ```
 def play(piece_code)